g-217/dot-profile/README.md

 # dot_profile
-Baic .vimrc, .bashrc and .inputrc files, helps me to start on new Linux environment quickly.
+Basic .vimrc, .bashrc and .inputrc files, helps me to start on new Linux environment quickly.